Ruffy Biazon: Senate staff (1992–2001)

 When his father, a newly retired Armed Forces Chief of Staff, was elected senator in 1992, he was taken in as Senator Rodolfo Biazon's chief of staff.

-In 1995, his father did not win his re-election bid due to his alleged involvement in the "Dagdag-Bawas" scam.
+In 1995, his father did not win his re-election bid due to allegations against him regarding the "Dagdag-Bawas" scam.
 However, the younger Biazon was acquired by newly-elected senator Sergio Osmeña III as Chief Legislative Officer.
 When his father once again ran in 1998 and won, Biazon returned as chief of staff in his father's office.

 Biazon directed and managed his father's campaign three times and served in the Senate for a total of seven years.
-Relying on this exposure and experience, he decided to take the front line instead of just being in the background by running for a seat in the House of Representatives.
+He then ran for a seat in the House of Representatives.

 House of Representatives (2001–2010)

 Biazon (center) reading to schoolchildren in Putatan, Muntinlupa, in 2018.
 Councilor Phanie Teves (left) joins him.

 In 2001, Biazon sought the seat of Muntinlupa's at-large congressional district in the House of Representatives, which was then held by Ignacio Bunye, a former three-term mayor of that city.
 Although bearing the name of his senator-father, he was considered an underdog, since then-congressman Bunye had a clean slate as a public official and an undefeated record as a politician.
 Biazon was a newcomer and upstart in Muntinlupa politics, never holding any public office in the city.

-Against all odds and managing his own campaign, Biazon won in his first bid for public office, beating the incumbent by 1,500 votes which was not contested with an election protest.
+Managing his own campaign, Biazon won in his first bid for public office, beating the incumbent by 1,500 votes.
 This victory was recognized in political circles as one of the most significant upsets in the 2001 elections.

-During his tenure, he adopted a program of government that he termed as "6K", which stood for "Karunungan, Kalusugan, Kaunlaran, Kapayapaan, Kabuhayan, Kalikasan" (lit.
+During his tenure, Biazon adopted a program of government that he termed as "6K", which stood for "Karunungan, Kalusugan, Kaunlaran, Kapayapaan, Kabuhayan, Kalikasan" (lit.
 'Intelligence, Health, Development, Peace, Livelihoods, Environment').
-He was able to secure reelection in 2004 by a landslide margin.

-While his re-election bid for a second term was easy, his third and final election as the Representative of the Lone District of Muntinlupa was proven to be competitive.
+He was able to secure reelection in 2004.
+His third and final election as the Representative of the Lone District of Muntinlupa was competitive.
 For his third term, Biazon was challenged by veteran broadcaster-journalist Ricardo "Dong" Puno, who not only was a very well-known public figure but whose brother had also headed the Department of Interior and Local Government, which meant that he had control over barangays and the Philippine National Police.
-Despite this, Biazon was elected for a third consecutive term in 2007.
+Biazon was elected for a third consecutive term in 2007.